marcelobojikian/mnb-theme/batocera/README.md

 }
 ```

-That class will be converted into
+That class will be converted into:

 ```xml
 <text/>